p-i-/openai-realtime-py/README.md

 # Vision

 It would be nice to clean this up to act as a fully-featured Python API for this service.

+# TODO

+- Firstly the code needs picking through, to ensure a clean / robust skeleton.

+- Need some thought on what such a lib should expose & how to expose it (e.g. callbacks).

+- Fleshing out API support (it's quite a big API).

+- Tool-Use / Function-Calling.

+- User-interruption-support via feedback cancellation (currently I'm having to mute the mic while openAI audio is playing out of the speakers, which means I can't interrupt it) -- fun numpy challenge: correlation? adaptive-delay-filter??

 # Do involve!